So you’re curious about Getaway House and everything you’ve heard about these Instagrammable tiny cabins, eh?

 If you’ve forgotten your book at home, you’ll find some reading material in your cabin that keeps on theme with the idea of relaxing and disconnecting.

-Note: All the stuff I mentioned above is the same across the board at all Getaway House locations across the country.
-That’s awesome because you know what to expect, but a part of my wishes each destination had its own unique flair so I would be more inspired to try them all.
+Note: All the stuff I mentioned above is the same across the board at ALL Postcard Cabins locations across the country.
+That’s awesome because you know what to expect, but a part of me wishes each destination had its own unique flair so I would be more inspired to try them all.

 Do I need to bring my own food?

-There are technically provisions for purchase in each Getaway cabin, but I would recommend bringing your own food.
+There are technically provisions for purchase at each Postcard Cabin, but I would recommend bringing your own food.

-My friend and I personally stocked up on groceries and some pre-made meals before our trip so that we didn’t end up hungry, as the Getaway House locations are purposefully a bit remote and likely not in walking distance to restaurants or shops.
+My friend and I personally stocked up on groceries and some pre-made meals before our trip so that we didn’t end up hungry, as the Postcard Cabins locations are purposefully a bit remote and likely not in walking distance to restaurants or shops.

-Note: the fridge is a decent size but it’s not HUGE, so try not to only bring items that need refrigeration.
+Note: the fridge is a decent size but it’s not HUGE, so try to pack some non-perishables as well.

 If you do run out of food at any point, you can dip into the provisions basket which includes things like organic pasta, oatmeal, fruit + nut mixes, Pop Tarts, tea, coffee, and even a gluten free soup option.